-Kate Forbes is the Member of the Scottish Parliament for the Skye, Lochaber & Badenoch constituency (which includes Dingwall, the Black Isle & the Great Glen) and Minister for Public Finance and Digital Economy in the Scottish Government.
+Kate Forbes is the Member of the Scottish Parliament for the Skye, Lochaber & Badenoch constituency (which includes Dingwall, the Black Isle & the Great Glen) and Cabinet Secretary for Finance in the Scottish Government.

 Kate is from Dingwall, although she spent part of her upbringing in Glasgow and India.
 Until she was elected as MSP for Skye, Lochaber and Badenoch, Kate was employed as an accountant in the banking industry.
 Prior to that she studied History at the Universities of Cambridge and Edinburgh.